Adding Negative Prices to Priced Timed Games: Detailed decidability proofs

 \subsection{Proof of Lemma~\ref{lem:uniform}}

-\todo{Does this proof also work without the assumption on the single clock, if we consider usual region construction (i.e., with an exponential number of regions)?
-Notice that example in Fig.~\ref{fig:2clocks} is not a counterexample here...} With respect to rechability of the target locations, ($\eta$-)equivalent plays are indistinguishable.
+With respect to rechability of the target locations, ($\eta$-)equivalent plays are indistinguishable.
 Moreover, with respect to weights, we show that plays may avoid regions $(M_k+\eta,M_{k+1}+\eta)$ without loss of generality.
 Formally, a play $r=(\location_0,\valuation_0),(t_0,a_0),\ldots$ is said to \emph{stay $\eta$-close to borders} if for all $i\geq 0$, there exists $k$ such that $|\valuation_i+t_i - M_k|\leq \eta$.
 Before proving Lemma~\ref{lem:uniform}, we first study more precisely the relationship between general plays and plays that stay $\eta$-close to borders.
 More precisely, we now explain how to construct, from any finite play $r$, a play $r^+$ such that \begin{enumerate*}[label=(\emph{\roman*})] \item $r^+$ stays $\eta$-close to borders; \item $r$ and $r^+$ are region-equivalent; and \item $\Weight(r)\leq \Weight(r^+)$. \end{enumerate*} Intuitively, the idea is to consider the steps of play $r$ and to shift them towards one of the closest borders, unless the current step is already $\eta$-close to a border: when the current location has price $p^+$, since we want the weight of $r^+$ to be greater than or equal to the weight of $r$, we will spend more time in this location, hence shifting the step `to the right', and symetrically in case of a location of price $p^-$.
 Moreover, the construction will trivially verify that if $r'$ and $r$ are two plays that coincide on their prefix of length $n$, i.e., $r'[n]=r[n]$, then $(r')^+[n]=r^+[n]$.